-- NEW: Both suspects are believed to be involved in gangs, police say
+- Both suspects are believed to be involved in gangs, police say

-- NEW: Police didn't provide further details on second suspect
+- Police didn't provide further details on second suspect

-- NEW: First suspect Akein Scott faces 20 counts of attempted second-degree murder
+- First suspect Akein Scott faces 20 counts of attempted second-degree murder

-- NEW: Three of the 19 shooting victims are still in critical condition, police say
+- Three of the 19 shooting victims are still in critical condition, police say

 The two suspects are believed to be involved in gangs, police said.
 No further details were immediately available, authorities said.